 If you are already on campus or are transferring to Valpo and plan to register for a language class next semester, you need to take the Language Placement Exam.

 The purpose of the Language Placement Exam is to determine at what level you should begin your language studies at Valpo.
-The exam will place you into a specific VU course.
+The exam will place you into a specific world language course.
 You must complete and pass this course in order to receive credit toward a language major or minor or toward a General Education language requirement.

 Before taking a placement exam, answer this question: